Ait-Dev-lab/surf-ai-sandbox/SECURITY.md

    authentication, and rate limiting all operate independently.

 4. **No AI processing.** The sandbox handles audio conversion and VAD only.
-All ML inference happens behind the Gateway.
+All ML inference happens beyond the G Sandbox.

 ## Headers